 Diglossia literally means “two tongues.”
 This definition gives the impression that diglossia and bilingualism are the same thing.
 However, diglossia is a distinct form of bilingualism in that the use of the two languages are determined by the function.

 A diglossia consists of a high and low language.
-The high language is used for specific purpose such as business transactions, ceremonies, and religious rites.
+The high language is used for specific purposes such as business transactions, ceremonies, and religious rites.
 The low language is used for everyday conversation.
 You would never hear a person use the low language for normal conversation.

 The context in which the high and low languages are used are called domains.
 There are many different domains such as family, work, school, church, etc. Each of these domains calls for either the high or low language.
 For example, the high language may be used when speaking of politics while the low language may be used for speaking about sports.

 There are several examples of diglossia in the world.
 In America, African Americans often have their own distinct form of English which functions as a low language.
 Regular or standard English would be the high language in this situation.
-At home, African American English is spoken and in public a switch to standard English is often made.
+At home, African American English is spoken and in public, a switch to standard English is often made.

 There is often an interaction between diglossia and bilingualism in language.
 In general, there are four ways in which diglossia and bilingualism can interact in a community.